 - By increasing the supply of labour more than it increased demand, Eastern European immigration has decreased the inflationary pressure on wages in the UK.8

 - The size of the effect of immigration on wages is small.
 It has reduced income for those in the bottom 10% by £1 per year.
 There is also a greater effect for people in certain occupations.
 For example, professional carers’ wages have decreased by £25 per year9.
-Some evidence suggests that a greater total size of immigrant population has supressed wages in low skilled occupations10.

 Criticism and Issues

-A Single Global Labour Market:
+A Single Global Labour Market

 Research suggests that by creating a single global labour market, immigration and increased trade between countries will reduce inequality across the globe as spending power of those in India and China increases to the level seen in advanced economies.
-This process may, however, increase inequality within both developed and developing countries12.
+This process may, however, increase inequality within both developed and developing countries13.

 The globalized economic system may allow for concentrations of wealth at the top of the income spectrum.
-Some suggest that this is only achieved through complicity of the local political system and that political decisions are crucial in understanding how economic factors influence inequality13.
+Some suggest that this is only achieved through complicity of the local political system and that political decisions are crucial in understanding how economic factors influence inequality.